 Variable annuities are merely pooled investment accounts thinly disguised as insurance products.
 The returns from variable annuities are directly related to asset performance and if the invested stocks tank, the investor stands to lose.
-The difference being that the IRS confers tax deferred status on all contributions and gains in variable annuities.
+The difference is that the IRS confers tax-deferred status on all contributions and gains in variable annuities.

-Because of the high profit margins insurance companies expect from annuities, they offer their salesmen relatively higher commissions.
-This leads to some aggressive sales pitches resulting in customers being signed up without properly knowing what they are getting into.
-Secondly, the administrative costs and annual fees eat up a huge chunk of the net returns an annuity holder expects.
+Because of the high-profit margins, insurance companies expect from annuities; they offer their salesmen relatively higher commissions.
+This leads to some aggressive sales pitches resulting in customers being signed up without adequately knowing what they are getting into.
+Secondly, the administrative costs and annual fees eat up a considerable chunk of the net returns an annuity holder expects.
 Therefore, what you see is not always what you get.
 If an insurance company offers a fixed annuity with minimum guaranteed returns, it is almost a certainty that the costs will be deducted from the returns.
 It is advised to consult with your financial advisor regarding all the hidden costs and clauses of annuities before signing a contract.

-The company has wide latitude to decide the credited rate, and very few companies pay an across the board rate to all annuity holders.
+The company has wide latitude in deciding the credited rate, and very few companies pay an across-the-board rate to all annuity holders.
 The actual amount the annuity is credited with each year is calculated based on a complex set of factors including the pool of bonds assigned to the annuity and the purchase date.

-That said, annuities are still a preferable investments for a certain set of investors.
-These include seniors who are looking for more returns than traditional investments offer, but do not want the associated risk.
-Secondly, since annuities offer protection against creditors, this may be a suitable savings tool for high risk professionals such as physicians who face malpractice suits.
-Also to be considered is the fact that traders on the stock market might to use annuities as a way to reduce the tax burden.
+That said, annuities are still excellent investments for a specific set of investors.
+These include seniors who are looking for more returns than traditional investments offer but do not want the associated risk.
+Secondly, since annuities offer protection against creditors, this may be a suitable savings tool for high-risk professionals such as physicians who face malpractice suits.
+Also to be considered is the fact that traders on the stock market might use annuities as a way to reduce the tax burden.